 #3.
 Physician

 A physician, also known as the primary care doctor, is the first person people turn to when they experience health issues.
-They treat different conditions, including injuries and diseases, and collaborate with other medical professionals in clinics, hospitals, and doctor’s offices.
+They treat different conditions, including injuries and diseases, and collaborate with other medical professionals in clinics, hospitals, and doctors’ offices.

 As frontline healthcare workers, physicians have demanding schedules, often working long hours due to heavy workloads.
 They must combine their critical thinking and problem-solving skills with medical knowledge to accurately diagnose conditions and point patients to appropriate specialists when necessary.

 #4.
-Lawyer
+Pilot

-#5.
+#6.
 Nurse

 Given their numerous responsibilities, nurses often work irregular hours—in fact, it’s not uncommon for them to have to come in on short notice.
 Coupled with exposure to people’s sufferings, this makes nursing one of the most stressful jobs in the medical field.

-#6.
+#7.
 Police Officer

 Working as a police officer is considered one of the most stressful jobs in America, as these individuals face daily threats arising from crime and violence.
 In fact, given their duty to protect communities and prevent illegal activities, police officers often put their lives on the line, risking injury or death on the job.

-#7.
+#8.
 Social Worker

 Like mental health counseling, social work is a rewarding career path.
 These professionals provide assistance and support to disadvantaged members of society, promoting social development.

-#8.
+#9.
 Firefighter

+Firefighters are primarily responsible for responding to fire-related incidents.
+However, their duties extend beyond that, encompassing floods, accidents, chemical spills, and building collapses.
 Their quick reactions, decisive actions, and similar firefighter skills play a critical role in rescuing people and protecting properties during crises.

 For this reason, listing relevant experience and knowledge on a firefighter cover letter and resume is essential to showcase readiness for the role.
-On average, firefighters make around $57,120 annually, although their earnings may differ based on rank, experience, and location.

-#9.
+#10.
 Mental Health Counselor

 The job of a mental health counselor is deeply rewarding, as it involves helping people have healthier, happier, and more fulfilling lives.
 That said, it’s also incredibly demanding and stressful for the same reason—dealing with others’ trauma, grief, and emotional distress can take a toll on the counselor’s own mental well-being.

 Moreover, being responsible for guiding someone through their struggles and offering the support they need adds another layer of pressure to the role.
 This especially goes for counselors whose clients have suicidal thoughts and showcase signs of other high-risk behaviors.
+Despite the challenges, this job has a positive outlook—it’s expected to grow in employment by 19%.

-#10.
+#11.
 Paramedic

 If a physician is a frontline healthcare worker, a paramedic is the first responder in medical emergencies, providing critical care before patients reach the hospital.
 Their job is to evaluate the condition of those in need of urgent medical help, stabilize them, and transport them to appropriate facilities for further treatment.